assortedminorfixes/flightsimdisplay/README.md

 Using Arduino to create the display part of a pseudo Flight Control Unit for Microsoft Flight Simulator 2020.

 Inspired by Spad.Next Serial Interface v1 Simple Autopilot by Les O'Reilly.
 Using Adafruit Feather with 3.5" Touch Wing.
-Display is 'passive' with exception of touch to change radio and course.Button inputs are separate using a Leo Bodnar BBI-32.
+Display is 'passive' with exception of touch to change radio and course.
+Button inputs are separate using a Leo Bodnar BBI-32.

-Current version is extensively using the SUBCRIBE patten in Spad.Next Serial.
-Data Values used can be found in messaging.cpp; it is using Simconnect values to improve compatibility.
+Current version is using the SPAD.next Serial V2 pattern, using the INPUT and OUTPUT types instead of DATA and SUBSCRIBE.
+Mapping between displayed values and the variables are done in SPAD.next.

 Display is based on the B612 font (https://github.com/polarsys/b612), converted for use with Adafruit GFX using fontconvert.